tusharraju7/RaspberryPi-Home-Surveillance-System/README.md

 Completed :

-Ability to commmunicate between Client( Mobile ) and Server(Raspberry Pi) Ability to detect faces when doorbell is pressed and unlock door(relay) if recognized Live Video Stream from Pi to Server
+1.Ability to commmunicate between Client( Mobile ) and Server(Raspberry Pi) 2.Ability to detect faces when doorbell is pressed and unlock door(relay) if recognized 3.Live Video Stream from Pi to Server
-Unlocking and Locking Door from phone
+4.Unlocking and Locking Door from phone
-Represent Temperature and Humidity Data
+5.Represent Temperature and Humidity Data

 In Development :

-Communication when client and server on different networks Database of last entries
+1.Communication when client and server on different networks 2.Database of last entries
-On motion video recording and storage
+3.On motion video recording and storage
-Addition of face to face encoder
+4.Addition of face to face encoder
-Deletion of face
+5.Deletion of face
 ...